 It is the responsibility of the Russian member body to determine those cases for which a Russian version is required, and to provide all translation into Russian.

-When a non-official language has been approved by the committee for inclusion in the final deliverable (this is permitted only in the case of a vocabulary), the National Body supporting the related non-official language is responsible for the text, and its timely delivery (i.e. at the latest before the FDIS ballot).
+When a non-official language has been approved by the committee for inclusion in the final document (this is permitted only in the case of a vocabulary), the National Body supporting the related non-official language is responsible for the text, and its timely delivery (i.e. at the latest before the FDIS ballot).

 SG.2.2 Equivalence of texts

-The National Body supporting a language is responsible for ensuring the equivalence of the related language version to the official language text during the development of an ISO deliverable, if necessary with the assistance of other experts.
+The National Body supporting a language is responsible for ensuring the equivalence of the related language version to the official language text during the development of an ISO document, if necessary with the assistance of other Experts.
 A recommended way of ensuring equivalence of texts is to establish a multilingual editing committee.

 SG.2.3 Timing of preparation of texts